 Editing and Auditing Candidate Sources

-The source value of each candidate can be "overridden" and edited by clicking the edit link in the upper right of the contact area of the view candidate > overview page.
+The source value of each candidate can be "overridden" and edited by clicking the edit link in the upper right corner of the contact area of the view candidate > overview page.
 If one of your team changes a candidate's source, JobScore tracks the source that is being overwritten and who did that in the candidate's history.
 This means if you have a dispute about who sourced a candidate, it's easy to see if someone has been messing with the data.
 JobScore always reports on the current source of each candidate, past sources and edits are not reflected in reports.